vanessadixon1/memory_fitness/README.md

 # memory_fitness

-Memory Fitness is a simple JS Web Application, users have 30 seconds to match the same colors after 30 seconds the game will end and the results will be displayed in an alert.
+Memory Fitness is a simple JS game, users have 30 seconds to match the same colors after 30 seconds the game will end and the results will be displayed in an alert.

 ![Model](memorygame.png)
 ![Model](memory.png)